Search a wide variety of Australian and NZ birth, death, marriage and parish records

 - An entry may be indexed under a middle name instead of the surname.

-- Regional accents change how a name sounds and thus may alter how it was recorded.
+- Regional accents change how a name sounds and thus may alter how it was recorded (eg: the TOWNS family from Northern Ireland, pronounced and written as TOYNES).

-- Note this advice from Planning Research: Short Cuts in Family History by Michael Gandy (FFHS, Birmingham, 1993), pp.43-44: 'Don't insist on certain spelling forms.
+- Planning Research: Short Cuts in Family History by Michael Gandy (FFHS, Birmingham, 1993), pp.43-44: "Don't insist on certain spelling forms.
 Say the name out loud in the accent of the area, then pretend you're an old gaffer with no teeth.
 Now be a deaf, indifferent clerk who doesn't come from the area and thinks he hasn't got time to waste on yokels.
 His pen scratches and blots and he's got the beginnings of arthritis or palsy.
-Then let the ink fade for 200 years and get the register transcribed by a beginner, typed up by someone who was watching the television, and spot-checked by someone who thought it was probably all right so why bother.'
-[So expect the unexpected when it comes to the spelling of names!]
+Then let the ink fade for 200 years and get the register transcribed by a beginner, typed up by someone who was watching the television, and spot-checked by someone who thought it was probably all right so why bother."

 - Consider incorrect / inconsistent placement of entries with no given name (Mrs. Smith, baby Jones), compound or hyphenated surnames, names with prefixes, and foreign names.